lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 compactness might generate, then we would solve the problems of small sample size, lack of data, and endogeneity in one fell swoop.

-A simulation approach is therefore advantageous due to the limitations of our data.
+A simulation approach is therefore advantageous due to data limitations and endogeneity concerns.
 But the simulation procedure introduces several new considerations.
 We need to choose two things in the procedure: a method to generate districting plans, and a compactness metric to score these districting plans.
 This choice is highly consequential: different generating functions and the choice of compactness metric can give very different results.
 I now explain how I chose both of these.

 ## Choosing which compactness measures to evaluate